sharwan4545/InstaMassReportTool/README.md

 Log errors and monitor the terminal output for any issues.
 By following these steps, you can successfully run the Instagram mass reporting functionality as intended.
+***This tool is only for educational purpose.
+If you use this tool for other purposes except education we will not be responsible in such cases.***